KD0NKS/aprs-view-js/README.md

 * UI
     * Restore to size, screen and location on start
 * Maps
+    * Can station markers be simplified to use sprites?
+Would there be a performance impact?
     * Make maps a plugin
     * Trails
     * Rotated markers